Ginaroberg/Recipe-Ratings-Prediction-Model/README.md

 # Recipe-Ratings-Prediction-Model
 #### by William Kam and Gina Roberg
+## Previously: Exploratory Data Analysis
+Our exploratory data analysis on this dataset can be found [here](https://ginaroberg.github.io/Recipes-and-Reviews-Data-Analysis/).

 ## Framing the Problem
 ---
 ### Prediction Problem: Predict Ratings of Recipes